-Six use areas at Yulee Sugar Mill Ruins Historic State Park are listed below for improvements to be implemented within the 10-year planning cycle.
 This unit needs significant interpretive updates which will be developed during Interpretive Services' planning process.
 Any interpretive themes outlined in the Conceptual Land Use Plan are meant as suggestions to be considered during the Interpretive Planning Process.
-Specific plan details are available in the next section.

 County Road 490